 - Get an application.
 If it is not online, look for directions for obtaining an application and follow the directions.

 - The application creates a first impression and tells the employer what they want to know about you.
+Be truthful on your application.
+You will not be hired or if hired then you can be fired if they determined that you falsified information on your application.

 - Read and follow all directions.